bitquest/bitquest.github.io/_wiki/wallet.md

 This command will transfer the specified amount from your wallet to the specified wallet address.

 Note that transferring Bitcoin to a wallet that isn't managed by BitQuest will result in a miner's fee.
 Miner's fees can vary, but they are typically a couple hundred bits.
 To keep players from abusing this command by transferring amounts that are too small, the minimum amount of bits a player can transfer to an external wallet is 2000 bits.

+There are cases where fees are abnormally high and after fees, the account balance will be negative.

 Example:
 ````